 - Just don’t think about it, and it will happen.

 You’ve heard the statements.
 And, like me, you’ve probably used them and still do.
-You thought you were doing well by the person, giving them hope, alleviating their pain.
-Funny thing, you may not have even believed the statement but said it out of social norm and habit.
+You thought you were doing well by the person, giving them hope, and alleviating their pain.
+The irony is you may not have even believed the statements but said them out of social norm and habit.
 After all, you meant well.
 I meant well.
 We all meant well.

 The absolute worse experience of my life is losing my daughter.
-(Her birthday was last week) There were words of comfort and support all around me during that time.
-Yet, I remembered being bothered by the statement that everything happens for a reason.
+There were words of comfort and support all around me during that time.
+Yet, I remember being bothered by the statement that everything happens for a reason.

 This season of my life has been full of unlearning; blood ties of tolerating a person’s toxic behavior because they are family, cultural expectations of how I should talk and act as a black woman, and societal bias that says I should celebrate another woman’s pregnancy but doesn’t give permission to be sad for my loss simultaneously.
-I am unlearning false doctrines and ideologies, which caused me to question if God was punishing me when I kept losing my babies.
+I am unlearning false doctrines and ideologies, which caused me to question whether God punished me when I kept losing my babies.

 In sum, I’m unlearning toxic positivity.